Jbleezy/BO2-Reimagined/README.md

 ## Maps

 ### Tranzit
-* Buildables can be built at any table
 * Any door that requires a Turbine to open is automatically open whenever the power is on
 * Lava in starting area activates after the power is on
 * Lava destroys grenades instantly